-Stage of arboricultural inspection and supervision Compliance documentation and photos must include While site work is carried out The project arborist must supervise all demolition and excavation works within the Tree Protection Zones or specified distances of nominated trees listed in this consent.
-The project arborist must supervise the demolition of the existing retaining walls within the TPZ of trees 4, 10 and 11.
-The condition of exposed roots must be managed and documented.
-The project arborist must supervise the excavation of the garage within the TPZ of trees 4, 10 and 11, documenting the condition of roots and soil.
-The project arborist must ensure pier holes within the Tree Protection Zones or specified distances of nominated trees listed in this consent are positioned to avoid the severance of and damage to roots greater than 50mm diameter.
-The project arborist must inspect the installed irrigation system to plants in garden beds.
-The arborist must certify there is an appropriate distribution of water to planted and existing trees.
+Stage of arboricultural inspection and supervision Compliance documentation and photos must include While site work is carried out The project arborist must supervise all demolition and excavation works within the Tree Protection Zones of nominated trees listed in this consent.
 Project Arborist to approve relocation of tree protection for landscaping.
 All landscaping works within the TPZ of trees to be retained are to be undertaken in consultation with the project Arborist to minimise the impact to trees.
-Regular inspections as indicated in the Tree Management Plan.